V-Sekai-fire/aria-character-core/apps/aria_neon_frontlines/decisions/vsekai_system_architecture_plan.md

 The architecture's performance under load can be understood through four distinct player persona scenarios, reflecting the Bartle taxonomy.
 Each scenario stresses a different part of the system and demonstrates how the design remains efficient and responsive.

-- **The Social Explorer (High Player Concurrency):** This persona, combining Bartle's Socializer and Explorer types, represents many users gathering in popular worlds or discovering new content.
-The primary load is on the Real-Time Application Layer.
-To support this, the Erlang game server cluster is scaled horizontally to handle the high number of concurrent connections.
-The core gameplay experience of fluid locomotion and expressive VR motion is managed entirely in memory.
-This ensures maximum responsiveness and generates zero database IOPS for movement, effectively decoupling player count from database load.
+The Social Explorer represents a combination of Bartle's Socializer and Explorer types, where many users gather in popular worlds or discover new content.
+This scenario places primary load on the Real-Time Application Layer.
+To support this usage pattern, the Erlang game server cluster scales horizontally to handle high numbers of concurrent connections.
+The core gameplay experience of fluid locomotion and expressive VR motion is managed entirely in memory, ensuring maximum responsiveness while generating zero database IOPS for movement.
+This effectively decouples player count from database load, allowing the system to scale to thousands of concurrent users without database bottlenecks.

-- **The World Hopper (High Instance Count):** A specific type of Explorer, this persona represents players who frequently traverse many different worlds or create numerous private instances.
+The World Hopper represents a specific type of Explorer who frequently traverses many different worlds or creates numerous private instances.
 This activity tests the system's ability to manage state for a large number of active, concurrent worlds.
 PostgreSQL's schema-based isolation is critical here, as it provides logical separation of world data with built-in clustering across the database.
 Seamless zone transfers are essential for this persona, supported by fast, in-memory state hand-offs that leverage PostgreSQL's optimized transaction latency for any required persistence operations.

-- **The Achiever (High Transactional Intensity):** This persona, represented by a trader or collector, engages in frequent economic or goal-oriented activity.
-This activity leverages PostgreSQL's ACID transaction guarantees for inventory transfers and economic operations.
-PostgreSQL's multi-version concurrency control (MVCC) ensures that high-frequency trading operations remain consistent and isolated, with schema-based separation preventing cross-world interference.
+The Achiever represents a trader or collector who engages in frequent economic or goal-oriented activity.
+This persona leverages PostgreSQL's ACID transaction guarantees for inventory transfers and economic operations.
+PostgreSQL's multi-version concurrency control ensures that high-frequency trading operations remain consistent and isolated, with schema-based separation preventing cross-world interference.
 The architecture supports trustworthy operations through PostgreSQL's atomic transactions, which provide serializable isolation for complex economic interactions.

-- **The Competitor (High-Stakes Interaction):** This persona, representing Bartle's Killer type, engages in competitive activities like player-vs-player combat.
+The Competitor represents Bartle's Killer type, engaging in competitive activities like player-vs-player combat.
 This scenario places high demands on the Real-Time Application Layer to ensure low-latency, fair, and responsive gameplay.
 It also leverages PostgreSQL's transaction capabilities when match outcomes are recorded.
 A victory or defeat triggers an atomic transaction to update player rankings and distribute rewards, utilizing PostgreSQL's schema isolation for both world-specific leaderboards and global ranking systems with guaranteed consistency.

 The system's data flow is designed around this separation of concerns.
 A user login validates credentials against the PostgreSQL user tables, and initial world state is loaded from the per-world schemas with optimized queries.
 Real-time locomotion and VR motion are synchronized entirely in-memory, with asynchronous events sent to the analytics hypertables using TimescaleDB's efficient time-series ingestion.
 A seamless world transition is a fast, in-memory messaging operation, while a persistent state change like an inventory update is handled as an efficient, atomic transaction within the appropriate schema.
 PostgreSQL's schema-based architecture ensures complete isolation between different data domains while maintaining transactional consistency across the entire system.